askalione/documentor/README.md

 ## References

-It’s used [Markdig](https://github.com/lunet-io/markdig) for conversion from Markdown to Html.
-But if you prefer another converter, you can easily use your own implementation of `IMarkdownConverter`.
+- It’s used [Markdig](https://github.com/lunet-io/markdig) for conversion from Markdown to Html.
+But if you prefer another converter, you can easily use your own implementation of `IMarkdownConverter`;

-As logger it’s used  [NLog](https://github.com/NLog/NLog).
+- For logging it’s used  [NLog](https://github.com/NLog/NLog);
+- For generating breadcrumbs it's used [SmartBreadcrumbs](https://github.com/zHaytam/SmartBreadcrumbs);
+- For building dump it's used [SharpZipLib](https://github.com/icsharpcode/SharpZipLib);
+- [Bootstrap 4](https://getbootstrap.com/docs/4.0), [CSS3](https://developer.mozilla.org/en/docs/Web/CSS/CSS3), [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5), [BEM](http://getbem.com/) used to build frontend.

 It’s recommended to use [XDocumentor](https://github.com/askalione/xdocumentor) for automatic documents generation in Markdown format from Xml-comments in your  *.dll.

 ## Features

 - Authorization by external resources;
-- Documentation pages management, include wysiwyg editor for markdown;
+- Documentation pages management includes wysiwyg editor for markdown;
 - SEO management;
 - Export dump of documentation;

 ## How to use

-Download and open solution.
+Download last release and open solution.
 Publish application to target site directory.

 ### Authorization

-Documentor осуществляет авторизацию на основе OAuth 2.0. По умолчанию для подключения доступны следующие ресурсы:
+Documentor uses authorization on basis of [OAuth 2.0](https://oauth.net/2/) and available emails list.
+By default next resources are available:
 - Google;
 - GitHub;
 - Facebook;
 - Yandex;
 - Vkontakte.

-В файле `appsettings.json` в разделе `Authorization.Emails` необходимо указать emails, которые могут авторизоваться в системе. Для начала работы нужно добавить хотя бы один email. Открыть доступ другим пользователям далее можно будет через интерфейс системы. Авторизованные пользователи могут использовать все вышеперечисленные features. Если вы создаете структуру и текст документации вручную, то авторизация является optional.
+In file `appsettings.json` in `Authorization.Emails` section it's necessary to type emails, which can be authorized in application.
+It's necessary to type at least one email to start work.
+You can open access for other users via application interface.
+Authorized users can use all just listed features.
+If you create documentation structure and text by hand, authorization is optional.

 ### Pages